dotnet/csharpstandard/standard/standard-library.md

 first section applies to all nonzero values, and negative values include a negative sign.
-If the number to be formatted is nonzero, but becomes zero after rounding according to the format in the first or second section, then the resulting zero is formatted according to the third section.</term>
+If the number to be formatted is nonzero, but becomes zero after rounding according to the format in the first or second section, then the resulting zero is formatted according to the third section.

 The `System.Enum` and `System.DateTime` types also support using format specifiers to format string representations of values.
 The meaning of a specific format specifier varies